Disclaimer: Affiliate links help us produce good content. Learn more.

 How to make your VPN connection faster

-There are several ways you can make your VPN connection faster.
-Hopefully, our tips will help:
+There are several ways you can make your VPN connection faster:

 - Make sure that your Operating System is not downloading an update in the background.